pawREP/ZBinaryIO/README.md

 ZBinaryReader is a modern, single header, cross-platform C++17 binary reader library.

 The library provides a reader interface for file and buffer data sources.
-Additional data sources can supported through classes that implement the `ISource` interface.
+Additional data sources can be supported via classes that implement the `ISource` interface.
 Existing sources can also be extended using the mixin pattern.
 See `CoverageTrackingSource` for an example of such an extension.

 ZBinaryReader is continuously compiled and tested on:
  - gcc 9.3.0